LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 * Intents (either the knowledge base's built-in intents or domain intents that are linked to the relevant article)
 * Positive and negative learnings that the article has acquired

 The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.
+The default quality setting is GOOD, but you can change the score threshold within your [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html).
+That said, it's generally recommended to keep the quality above FAIR PLUS.

 ### Knowlege Base intents versus Domain intents